raylinsoriano/Project_3_Classification/README.md

 ![Header Image](https://github.com/raylinsoriano/Project_3_Classification/blob/main/Images/Screen%20Shot%202021-09-16%20at%209.32.22%20PM.png)

-#### XGBoost Confusion Maxtrix
+#### XGBoost Confusion Matrix

-* XBBoost confusion matrix that our model is good at predictiong level 2 (Most Severe) injuries on training data.
+* XBBoost confusion matrix that our model is good at predicting level 2 (Most Severe) injuries on training data.

 <img width="767" alt="Screen Shot 2021-09-17 at 1 35 05 PM" src="https://user-images.githubusercontent.com/40476299/133830390-bae36962-b08f-4f3e-a38f-99f81846dfaa.png">

-#### From our graphs below, we higlighted the following three features as important factors in predicting different levels of injury.
+#### From our graphs below, we highlighted the following three features as important factors in predicting different levels of injury.

 * The percent of accidents for most severe injuries was highest when the road was defected
 <br>